 “I tell my son, maybe change.
 I don’t know,” Mora said.

 Tom Klitzkie, president and co-owner of Nature’s Perspective Landscaping, who runs what he has called the “largest landscaping business in Evanston,” served as a member of the city’s Environmental Board.
-That board helped advise the Evanston City Council on legislation directly impacting his own company: the city’s controversial ban on gas- and propane-powered leaf blowers.
+That board helped advise the Evanston City Council in its ban of gas- and propane-powered leaf blowers after several years of planning around environmental sustainability measures from the city and a local advocacy group as well as movement around bans and restrictions in other area towns.

-In turn, Klitzkie is one of the top submitters of leaf blower violation complaints involving other landscaping companies.
-He’s the second most frequent submitter, accounting for 283 of the whopping 1,385 submissions made to the city as of April 25.
+Now, Klitzkie is one of the top submitters of leaf blower violation complaints involving other landscaping companies.
+He’s the second most frequent submitter starting in 2023, accounting for 283 of the whopping 1,385 submissions made to the city as of April 25 of this year.
 Most of the submitters — 640 — left their name blank.
 122 are under “hire reputable landscapers.”

 While many have since made the electric transition, landscapers said the ban has still caused them stress: financial woes when making the switch, continued fear of harassment, and the loss of clients over raising prices to offset both the cost of equipment and the extended time it now takes to finish jobs.